🐕 Chihuahua Pug Mix (Chug) The Guide (+ Pictures)

 These pint-sized pups originated in Mexico, and they get their name from the Mexican state of Chihuahua.

 Chihuahuas are known for their big personalities, and they are also very loyal companions.
 In addition to being great pets, Chihuahuas also make excellent watchdog.
 They are always alert and ready to protect their families.
-If you're looking for a small dog with a big heart, then a Chihuahua is the perfect breed for you.

 The Pug